emmanuelaggor/lets-learn-linux-1/README.md

 ## 👤 Author

 **Emmanuel Selasie Aggor**
-BSc Information Technology — University of Cape Coast, Ghana Cybersecurity & DevSecOps Enthusiast
+BSc Information Technology - University of Cape Coast, Ghana Cybersecurity & DevSecOps Enthusiast

 ---

-*This assignment is part of the DevSecOps training organised by @ParoCyber and facilitated by @Samuel Nartey.*
+*This assignment is part of the DevSecOps training organised by @Parocyber and facilitated by @Samuel Nartey Otuafo.*